Stephen King (soccer)

-Stephen King (born March 6, 1986) is a former American soccer player.
+Stephen King (born March 6, 1986) is an American former professional soccer player.

 Career

 Youth and high school

 King attended Shawnee High School where he was a four-year starter (2000–03) under coach Brian Gibney.
 He led the Renegades to a 99–5–3 record during his tenure, including 2001 and 2003 Group IV state championships.
 During the latter title run, King's senior year, he recorded 24 goals and 27 assists.
 King was named the New Jersey Gatorade and NSCAA Player of the Year.
-He was also selected as a Parade Magazine, EA Student Sports and NSCAA/adidas All-American.
+He was also selected as a Parade, EA Student Sports and NSCAA/adidas All-American.
 Additionally, King was named a USYSA Inter-Regional All-American and finished his prep career with 46 goals and 56 assists.

 King was selected to play for the Region I Olympic Development Program team from 1999 to 2004 and participated as a U–16 national pool player.
 During his earlier years he was the captain of the U–15 national team and also played for the nationally prominent FC Delco club team.